Contract To CLose

-If not already provided by the Seller, a Survey will need to be done on the property to ensure you know the boundaries of the property you are purchasing!
-Most title companies handle ordering the Survey.
+If not already provided by the Seller, a survey will need to be done on the property to ensure the boundaries are correct.
+The survey will be ordered by the title company or the buyer.

 The Lender is doing all the work to get the file ready to submit to underwriting and we are waiting on those THREE very special words – CLEAR TO CLOSE!
-This means the Lender has all the documentation they need and we have a green light to set the closing of your new home!
+This means the Lender has all the documentation they need and we have a green light to set the closing of the home.

 Step #9: Warranty